katiestar99/ansible/docs/docsite/rst/user_guide/playbooks_tests.rst

 Test syntax
 ===========

 `Test syntax <http://jinja.pocoo.org/docs/dev/templates/#tests>`_ varies from `filter syntax <http://jinja.pocoo.org/docs/dev/templates/#filters>`_ (``variable | filter``).
-Historically Ansible has registered tests as both jinja tests and jinja filters, allowing for them to be referenced using filter syntax.
+Historically Assible has registered tests as both jinja tests and jinja filters, allowing for them to be referenced using filter syntax.

-As of Ansible 2.5, using a jinja test as a filter will generate a warning.
+As of Assible 2.5, using a jinja test as a filter will generate a warning.

 The syntax for using a jinja test is as follows::